cjohansen/pharmacist/README.md

 While you certainly could make good of use it with a single data source, Pharmacist is designed to alleviate the pain of coordinating multiple sources, so a meaningful hello world will need at least two sources.
-Let's define another one, which fetches an API token:
+Let's define another fetch function, which fetches an API token:

 ```clj
 (defn spotify-auth [{::data-source/keys [params]}]